 Princess Celestia's younger sister, Princess Luna became ruler of Equestria following her sister's abdication.
 She formed a war government and made the Mane Six the heads of the her ministries.

 - 0% Approval Rating: Not in Equestria, but in the zebra nation.
 The zebras believe the stars in the sky are monsters, and when a meteorite fell from the sky, its evil influence turned Luna into Nightmare Moon and became her armour.
 Horrified that "Nightmare Moon" now ruled Equestria, the zebras saw no choice but to wage war.
 It is eventually discovered by Xenith that the meteor rock is nothing more than a rock.

 Apple Bloom, Scootaloo and Sweetie Belle

-The Cutie Mark Crusaders grown up.
+The Cutie Mark Crusaders all grown up.
 Participating in the war effort, the now adult Crusaders founded Stable-Tec Corporation, creating some of Equestria's most prominent technology like the PipBucks, Terminals and Stables.
 Velvet Remedy is a direct descendant of Sweetie Belle.

-The Exile: Scootaloo is named an exile after her departure from the Pegasi Enclave.
+- The Exile: Scootaloo is named an exile after her departure from the Pegasi Enclave.

-The Heart: Sweetie Belle, whose singing talents made her quite popular in wartime.
+- The Heart: Sweetie Belle, whose singing talents made her quite popular in wartime.

-Hero-Worshipper: Scootaloo continues to worship Rainbow Dash and is branded as the first "Dashite" after she defects from the Pegasi.
+- Hero-Worshipper: Scootaloo continues to worship Rainbow Dash and is branded as the first "Dashite" after she defects from the Pegasi.

-Killed Off for Real: Apple Bloom died in the initial balefire bombing of Fillydelphia and her corpse is found by Littlepip; Scootaloo succumbed to radiation poisoning and died in Rainbow Dash's shack; and Sweetie Belle survived in Stable 2 and presumably died of old age.
+- Killed Off for Real: Apple Bloom died in the initial balefire bombing of Fillydelphia and her corpse is found by Littlepip; Scootaloo succumbed to radiation poisoning and died in Rainbow Dash's shack; and Sweetie Belle survived in Stable 2 and presumably died of old age.

-True Companions: They formed Stable-Tec together and use the term "Crusader" in some of their technology.
+- True Companions: They formed Stable-Tec together and use the term "Crusader" in some of their technology.

 A zebra native to Equestria, Zecora was good friends with the Mane Six prior and during the war.
 She acted as a mole for Rainbow Dash and Pinkie Pie, pretending to defect to the zebra army to observe them from within.

-Burn the Witch!: Treated like this in Pinkie and Rainbow Dash's staged arrest of Zecora.
+- Burn the Witch!: Treated like this in Pinkie and Rainbow Dash's staged arrest of Zecora.